YOUR CLAIM IS for:

 - You authorise Paul Davidson as principal of Flight Delay Pay to assess the merits of Your Claim and settle Your Claim on the best terms in his absolute discretion are most desirable.

-- Should he not be able to achieve a satisfactory settlement of your claim he is authorised to send all relevant papers and a set of instructions to Nigel Davidson Solicitor and Partner of PDT Solicitors Horsham.
-Further by our Letter Of Consent you appoint Nigel Davidson Solicitor and Partner in the firm of PDT Solicitors of 36-48 Queen Street Horsham West Sussex RH13 5AD ( email email@example.com) (tel 01403 831202) to act as your Legal Agent to conduct any necessary litigation on your behalf
+- Should he not be able to achieve a satisfactory settlement of your claim he is authorised to send all relevant papers and a set of instructions to a solicitor of his choosing.
+Further by our Letter Of Consent you appoint the nominated solicitor to act as your Legal Agent to conduct any necessary litigation on your behalf

 - You authorise Paul Davidson principal of Flight Delay Pay to receive your compensation deduct his fee and account to you.

-You offer to Assign your claim/appoint us as your Agent in different ways:
+You offer appoint us as your Agent in different ways:

-First by ticking the box our website when submitting your claim and we accepting either your offer to sell your claim or appoint us as your Agent whichever is appropriate.
+First by ticking the box our website when submitting your claim and we accepting to act as your Agent .

-Secondly we will email you our Assignment or a Letter of Consent under which the agency arises which we will ask you to agree to by typing your name at the bottom of an e-mail in reply in which you confirm your agreement
+Secondly we will email you Letter of Consent under which the agency arises which we will ask you to agree to by typing your name at the bottom of an e-mail in reply in which you confirm your agreement

 There exists European Directives and UK legislation to facilitate the use of electronic signatures and to ensure their legal recognition and eligibility across the European Union.
 In July 2016 the Electronic Identification and Trust Services Regulation (EU/910/2014) (eIDAS Regulation) introduced a new definition of electronic signature as “any data in electronic form which is attached to or logically associated with other data in electronic form and which is used by the signatory to sign“.
 It allows an electronic signature to take a wide variety of forms.
 Such as